 - a.
 Linkages to community services - b.
 Assistance with transportation - c.
 Assistance with childcare and dependent care - d.
 Assistance with housing - e.
 Assistance with educational testing - f.
 Reasonable accommodations for individuals with disabilities - g.
 Legal aid services - h.
 Referrals to health care - i.
 Assistance with uniforms or other appropriate work attire and work-related tools, including such items as eyeglasses and protective eye gear - j.
 Assistance with books, fees, school supplies, and other necessary items for students enrolled in postsecondary education classes - k.
-Payments and fees for employment and training-related applications, tests, and certifications - Food may be provided when it assists or enables participation in allowable youth program activities and employment and training goals.
-The provision of food is limited to reasonable and necessary purchases that are coordinated, when possible, with other community, state, or federal services that provide food for low-income individuals. - Manual Section 36.3.g & 4 and Section 19.
+Payments and fees for employment and training-related applications, tests, and certifications - I. Food may be provided when it assists or enables participation in allowable youth program activities and employment and training goals.
+The provision of food is limited to reasonable and necessary purchases that are coordinated, when possible, with other community, state, or federal services that provide food for low-income individuals. - m.
+Assistance with expenses related to obtaining required WIOA eligibility documentation during the enrollment process, see Section B.4 of this policy for criteria and limitations (CTDOL WIOA Policy Manual Section 36.3.g & 4 and Section 19.
 Expanded Disconnected Youth Considerations)